flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 - **Hashtags**: Hashtags are for thematic categorization and quick reference within your Zettelkasten.
 Hashtags typically occur in the SEE ALSO section of a Zettel.

-- **Pandoc citations**: Pandoc citations have the form `[@citeKey]`, where `citeKey` is a citation Key for a citation maintained within a digital reference management system such as Zotero, or a manually created and maintained reference database.
+- **Pandoc citations**: Pandoc citations have the form `[@citeKey],` where `citeKey` is a citation Key for a citation maintained within a digital references management system such as Zotero or a manually created and maintained reference database.

 ### Types of Notes in Zettelkasten